illumination-k/blog-backend/README.md

 # smark

-This is the utility tool to serve markdown as API server.
+smark is the tool to serve markdown as API server.